 Another good rule of thumb to follow, if a plant’s description references “wildflower,” or has “weed” in the name, just beware.
 Also watch for the words: “vigorous spreader” or “aggressive.”
 Do your research and ask lots of questions.

 Even if you’re okay with having vigorous spreaders in your gardens, just know they can easily take over an entire flower bed and smother out other less vigorous flowers.
+Please though, if you are not planning on staying in your current home forever, don’t plant any of these plants.
+I happen to be one of the unlucky ones that lots of these naughty plants came with the house we purchased.

 Just because one variety of a certain perennial is considered invasive or a vigorous spreader, doesn’t mean all varieties or species are invasive or overly vigorous spreaders.

 It’s interesting to see what’s considered invasive in different areas of the country or different gardening zones.
 I recommend doing your homework up front and planning what plants you want to purchase for your gardens.
 Google invasive plants in your state and see what comes up and make sure you don’t include those.
+Also, be sure to read the comments section to see what other plants readers have listed as plants not to grow in your garden.

 There are several perennials that others would call invasive or aggressive, but I did not include them on my list because I don’t have a problem with weeding them out and I like them enough that they are worth the trouble.
 These plants include: bee balm, lamium, ajuga, cherry bell campanula (and a few other varieties) and agastache.